Why Study Economics?

 Graduate Test Score Rankings by Major

-- Mean 1996-99 Graduate Record Examinations score by intended graduate area of study.
-GRE combined scores ranged in this period from 600 to 1800.
-Source: "Guide to the Use of Scores ," Educational Testing Service, 2000.
+(3) Mean 2013-16 Graduate Record Examinations (GRE) score by intended graduate area of study.
+GRE Quantitative Reasoning scores ranged in this period from 130 to 170.

 Students of economics at FIU have gone on to earn graduate degrees from many different institutions, including some of the most prestigious in the world.
 Below we list just a few of the graduate programs where our students have been accepted.